 Mix all these elements in a bowl and fridge for a good hour.

 1 zucchini, cut into cubes

-Soak 4 wooden skewers in a large jar or Tupperware for a good hour.
+If using wood skewers, soak in a tall cup or Tupperware for a good hour.

-Cut all the kabob elements into uniform cubes or squares so that everything will cook evenly.
+Cut the vege kabob elements into uniform cubes or squares so that everything will cook evenly.
 Place into a large mixing bowl.

 Whisk together all the marinade ingredients and pour over the veges, stirring to coat evenly.
 Slide onto the skewers separated by similar types.
 So all bells on one skewer.
 Toms on another, etc.